-Are you hoping to attend the Visual Thinking Workshop in September, but need to get professional development funds to cover it?
+Are you hoping to attend the Visual Thinking Workshop, but need to get professional development funds to cover it?
 We are here to help!

 Here is our step-by-step guide to requesting professional development resources for the workshop.